-Whether you regard them as Americans or not is really not an issue – dual citizens as discussed here are legal citizens of both the Philippines and the US.
+Whether you regard them as Americans or not is really not an issue – dual citizens as discussed here are legal citizens of both the Philippines and the United States.
 There are three ways that I know of where Filipinos are also Americans, as dual citizens.

-The first and most common now are the Filipinos who’ve emigrated to the US, gone through the process of alien residency and naturalization, lived in the US for a while and have moved back to the Philippines.
+The first and most common now are the Filipinos who’ve emigrated to the United States, gone through the process of alien residency and naturalization, lived in the United States for a while and have moved back to the Philippines.
 Many of the people in this category move back to the Philippines after retirement, but not always due to retirement.

-The second are the natural-born children of Filipinos, who haven’t yet become citizens of the US, born on American soil.
-American soil is defined as any of the states in the US, its territories and its possessions.
+The second are the natural-born children of Filipinos, who haven’t yet become citizens of the United States, born on American soil.
+American soil is defined as any of the states in the United States, its territories and its possessions.
 Guam, Puerto Rico, American Samoa and the US Virgin Islands are a few of these places.
 The children are Filipinos by birth due to being born to not yet naturalized Filipino parents and American citizens due to being born on American soil.